icecauldron/WeeCreature/README.md

 [Through Baby's Eyes](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5429397/)\
 [Facial and Verbal Stimuli - Emotional Valence](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6676801/)\
 [Raising Superheros or abuse?](http://www.idoportal.com/blog)
 [Parenting from the Inside Out](https://www.goodreads.com/book/show/25343.Parenting_From_the_Inside_Out) deals with what happens if we're still reeling from our own upbringing and how that may transfer onto children.
+[Evidence for ESSA](https://www.evidenceforessa.org/) School programs that meet the evidentiary standards of effectiveness for the Every Student Succeeds Act.
+[Overpowered Skill Trees](https://docs.google.com/document/d/1ZqsNSY7xSELjdRI9IQsh1wX_QXfUD74UwmKyqw48CXw/edit?usp=drivesdk) An outline of useful skills and conceptual frameworks that support creating desirable change internally and externally.
+[Delaying Formal Arithmetic Instruction](https://www.triviumpursuit.com/articles/research_on_teaching_math.php) There is significant evidence to suggest that arithmetic instruction can be rather informal and incidental until a child enters puberty, with little loss of efficacy.